- Bowls in stock - Next Day Delivery

 2015 - Atlantic Rim, Cyprus - Triples - GOLD, Singles and Fours - SILVER.

-Stewart won the World Indoor Singles Champion in 2013... taking the title just a few years after bursting onto the WBT scene as a qualifier and just two years after finishing as runner up to Greg Harlow in his first ever appearance at the world indoor champioships at Potters.
+2013 - World Indoor Singles Champion... taking the title just a few years after bursting onto the WBT scene as a qualifier and just two years after finishing as runner up to Greg Harlow in his first ever appearance at the world indoor champioships at Potters.
 Stewart turned in a blistering performance to go one better and deny Paul Foster a record equalling fifth singles title at the Hopton on Sea venue.
 In an utterly amazing display of superb accuracy from both players, Stewart's precision drawing earned him his first world title on the World Bowls Tours.
 He had displayed uncanny form throughout the event, beating Team Taylor player David Gourlay in the semi-finals before going on to enthrall the capacity audience and viewers around the globe with a cool, calm and inspirations display to lift the coveted title.